picklenebula/espresso_data/import_log.md

    - Delete column *column_separate_limit*.
 >[!NOTE]
 > I don't know how to effectively state that a coffee is from multiple countries, ask someone smarter than me.

+2. Adding countries of origin to column *country_origin*.